 New Forest Beaches

-Many people don’t associate the New Forest with a coastline, in fact it stretches from Totton nr.
-Southampton through to Barton on sea going west and runs for 40 miles.
+Many people don’t associate the New Forest with a coastline, in fact it stretches from Totton near Southampton through to Barton on sea going west and runs for 40 miles.
 There are plenty of beautiful beaches for you to visit whilst you’re here.

 Whether it’s a boiling hot sunny day, or a cold crisp morning, the New Forest coastline is a wonderful place to go for a walk, have fun with friends and family or to catch some rays whilst doing some relaxing sunbathing.